Disorders of the Vulva: Common Causes of Vulvar Pain, Burning, and Itching

 The external female genital area is called the vulva.
 The outer folds of skin are called the labia majora and the inner folds are called the labia minora.

-If you see changes on the skin of the vulva, or if you have itching, burning, or pain, contact your health care provider.
+If you see changes on the skin of the vulva, or if you have itching, burning, or pain, contact your gynecologist or other health care professional.

 Some of the skin disorders that affect the vulva include folliculitis, contact dermatitis, Bartholin gland cysts, lichen simplex chronicus, lichen sclerosus, and lichen planus.

 Folliculitis appears as small, red, and sometimes painful bumps caused by bacteria that infect a hair follicle.
 It can occur on the labia majora.
 This can happen because of shaving, waxing, or even friction.
 Folliculitis often goes away by itself.
 Attention to hygiene, wearing loose clothing, and warm compresses applied to the area can help speed up the healing process.
-If the bumps do not go away or they get bigger, see your health care provider.
+If the bumps do not go away or they get bigger, see your gynecologist or other health care professional.
 You may need additional treatment.